 - Garden maintenance

 - Window cleaning

 We will record final meter readings.
 These will be passed to the utility companies after your check-out who will then send closing bills to your forwarding address.
 We will also pass on your new address to the council tax office.

 You should make arrangements with the Royal Mail.

 It is possible that we may contact you to arrange to show the property to prospective tenants.
 It is a condition of your tenancy agreement that you allow us to do so.
 However we will give reasonable notice, and endeavour to do so at your convenience.

 Return of Deposit

-You should use your repayment ID to claim your deposit from Letting Protection Scotland.
-Your repayment ID will have been emailed to you shortly after the start of your tenancy.
-If there is any reason to make deposit deductions we will make our case to the representatives of Letting Protection Scotland.
+You should use your DAN (Deposit Account Number) to claim your deposit from Safe Deposits Scotland.
+Your DAN will have been emailed to you shortly after the start of your tenancy.
+If there is any reason to make deposit deductions we will make our case to the representatives of Safe Deposits Scotland.

 Please make sure that you cancel your standing order for rent payments with your bank.
 This should be done as early as possible after your last rent payment.
 We reserve the right to charge an administration fee of £25 for the return of any rent paid to us following the end of your tenancy.